-To qualify for the tax credit, an owner of agricultural assets must enter into a lease or rental agreement with a beginning farmer for a term of at least two years, but not more than five years.
+To qualify for the tax credit, an owner of agricultural assets must enter into a lease or rental agreement with a beginning farmer for a term of at least two years but not more than five years.
 Both the owner of agricultural assets and the beginning farmer must meet certain qualifications set forth by the Iowa agricultural development authority, and the beginning farmer must be eligible to receive financial assistance under Iowa Code section 175.12.

 The Iowa agricultural development authority will issue a tax credit certificate to the owner of agricultural assets which will include the name, address and tax identification number of the owner, the amount of the credit, and the tax period for which the credit may be applied.
 To claim the tax credit, the owner must attach the tax credit certificate to the tax return for the tax period set forth on the certificate.
-For fiscal years beginning on or after July 1, 2009, the amount of tax credit certificates issued by the Iowa agricultural development authority cannot exceed \$6 million, and the credit certificates will be issued on a first-come, first-served basis.
+The tax credit certificates will be issued on a first-come, first-served basis.
+For fiscal years beginning on or after July 1, 2009, but before July 1, 2013, the amount of tax credit certificates issued by the Iowa agricultural development authority for the agricultural assets transfer tax credit certificates issued by the Iowa agricultural development authority for the agricultural assets transfer tax credit program cannot exceed \$6 million and the amount of the credit issued to an individual taxpayer cannot exceed \$50,000.